-Existing surveys completed prior to the release of this guideline may use codes that differ to those described above, and these are acceptable for submission.
+Existing surveys completed before the release of this guideline may use codes that differ from those described above, and these are acceptable for submission.

 7.5.2 Survey plans

 Survey plans must be produced and submitted in PDF format.
 To ensure consistency, all survey plans must include the following information: